bonitasoft/bonita-doc/md/performance-tuning.md

 ##### bonitaDS

-This datasource requires a higher value, because Bonita BPM Engine stores almost everything in the database.
+This datasource requires a higher value, because Bonita Engine stores almost everything in the database.
 This means that every single thread from any of the entry points requires a database connection through bonitaDS.
 To make sure that this datasource is not a bottleneck, define the maximum number of database connections to be equivalent to the desired number of parallel processing threads.
 The desired number of parallel processing threads is the sum of the number of workers (see [Work service](#work_service)) plus a percentage of the number of scheduler threads